ejplatform/ej-server/README.rst

 You can visit EJ website at https://ejplatform.org.
 For detailed information on developing and using our system, you can access our documentation on: https://www.ejplatform.org/docs/.
+For contributions, issues or feature requests join us on https://gitlab.com/pencillabs/ej/ej-application

 Getting started
 ===============